leafac/leafac.com/playing-the-game-with-plt-redex/languages.md

             #t)
 ```

 The term above does not represent a Peg Solitaire board: it is too small and the rows have different sizes.
 Yet, the `board` pattern in the `peg-solitaire` language matches it.
 We could refine the language definition so that it would match *exactly* the terms that represent Peg Solitaire elements, but that would be more complicated and would fail to communicate our intent to our readers.
 The named patterns we introduced in `peg-solitaire` will serve well for the definitions in the following sections, so this simpler language specification suffices.
-We will proceed assuming all boards are well-formed,<label class="margin-note"><input type="checkbox"><span markdown="1">If more rigor was necessary, we could define a [predicate relation](predicate-relations) that only holds for well-formed boards, and test the inputs to the forms we will define in later sections.</span></label> and in a few cases we will even use ill-formed boards on purpose to simplify tests.
+We will proceed assuming all boards are well-formed, and in a few cases we will even use ill-formed boards on purpose to simplify tests.
+If more rigor was necessary, we could define a [predicate relation](predicate-relations) that only holds for well-formed boards, and test the inputs to the forms we will define in later sections.

-* * *

 We will use the `peg-solitaire` language in later sections, so we `provide` it here: